Noma Dumezweni: Television

 Dumezweni appeared on numerous television shows, and in 2018, she starred in Black Earth Rising, the Hugo Blick drama about the prosecution of war criminals.
 She played the marine biologist Fiffany in the HBO Max comedy series Made for Love (2021–2022).

+In 2008, Dumezweni appeared in the Doctor Who episode Turn Left as UNIT Captain Erisa Magumbo.
+She would then reprise the role a year later in the special episode Planet of the Dead.
+2021 marked her return to the world of Doctor Who voicing the character of Rodekka in The First Son for Big Finish Productions.

 In 2020, she appeared in the HBO series The Undoing alongside Nicole Kidman, Hugh Grant, and Donald Sutherland.
 The series received several nominations at the Golden Globes and Emmy Awards.
 Dumezweni plays Haley Fitzgerald, a powerhouse attorney hired by a wealthy New York psychotherapist (Kidman) to represent her husband (Grant), a pediatric cancer doctor who has been charged with the brutal killing of his mistress.
 This role enabled Dumezweni to reach an American audience thanks to the success of the series.

 In 2022, Dumezweni appeared in the Netflix series The Watcher as Theodora Birch, the private investigator hired by the Brannock family.
 In 2025 she played the role of Mensah in the television adaptation of Martha Wells' science fiction series The Murderbot Diaries on Apple TV+.
 It was announced in July that the series would be renewed for a second season.